Homepage Good practice Notifying the Commission

 We are often asked about what issues and incidents should be reported to the Mental Welfare Commission.

-It is difficult to be prescriptive as each and every circumstance will be different.
-However, the following guidance is intended to assist staff in the NHS, local authority, or independent sector services in determining whether an incident or issue should be notified to us and the form that notification should take.
+It is difficult to be prescriptive as every circumstance will be different.
+However, the following guidance is intended to assist staff in health and social care partnerships, the NHS, local authority, or independent sector services in determining whether an incident or issue should be notified to us and the form that notification should take.

-Any such notification is in addition to any other notification required by, for example, the Care Inspectorate, adult support and protection officer, or Healthcare Improvement Scotland.
+Any such notification to the Commission is in addition to any other notification required by, for example, the Care Inspectorate, adult support and protection officer, or Healthcare Improvement Scotland.

 The term 'individual' is used throughout this guidance to refer to a person with mental illness, learning disability, dementia or a related condition.